Nana what was technology like when you were 7?

 Did I say we had no stress?
 I seem to be contradictory in what I have said, because of course we did.
 At school, but somehow, we managed to cope most of the time on our own.
 Much better not to bring our parents into it.

-Our children and grandchildren have had a very easy and enjoyable time at school.
+Our children and grandchildren have had an easier and more enjoyable time at school.
 I marvel at the fun to be had especially in Primary years.
 Kids are listened to, have freedom of speech, and are not afraid to speak up for themselves.
 And along the way they also learn a sense of responsibility.

 Technology In Bygone Days